Chris Mattmann

-Chris Mattmann (born October 29, 1980) is an American data scientist and artificial intelligence leader serving as the Chief Data and Artificial Intelligence Officer at the University of California, Los Angeles (UCLA), a position he assumed in June 2024.
-He is the first Chief Data and AI Officer in the University of California system and chairs the UC Systemwide AI Council Innovation and Impact Sub-Committee.
-Previously, Mattmann spent 24 years (2001-2024) at NASA's Jet Propulsion Laboratory (JPL), where he served as Principal Data Scientist, Chief Technology and Innovation Officer, and Division Manager of the Artificial Intelligence, Analytics and Innovative Development Organization.
+Chris Mattmann (born October 29, 1980) is an American data scientist and artificial intelligence researcher.
+He serves as the Chief Data and Artificial Intelligence Officer at the University of California, Los Angeles (UCLA), the first such position in the University of California system.
+He co-invented Apache Tika, a widely used open-source content analysis framework that was instrumental in the Panama Papers investigation, which won the 2017 Pulitzer Prize for Explanatory Reporting.
+Previously, Mattmann spent 24 years at NASA's Jet Propulsion Laboratory (JPL), where his final roles included Chief Technology and Innovation Officer and Division Manager of the Artificial Intelligence, Analytics and Innovative Development Organization.